hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 ## Configuring Arquillian Weld Embedded

-Arquillian project provides an official extensions to test CDI beans in an embedded Weld container.
+Arquillian project provides an official extension to test CDI beans in an embedded Weld container.

-Create a new Maven profile to configure Arquillian Weld Embedded Adapter, and ues `maven-failsafe-plugin` to filter out the tests of Jakarta Servlet, Jakarta Faces, etc.
+Create a new Maven profile to configure Arquillian Weld Embedded Adapter, and use `maven-failsafe-plugin` to filter out the tests of Jakarta Servlet, Jakarta Faces, etc.

 ```xml
 <profile>